emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have watch parties. ❌

 ***
-## uFlix
-### Score 7/20
-1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
-1. Has 5 servers but does not auto-switch if one fails.  ❌
-1. Site does not have episode auto-next. ❌
-1. Site UI is alright but has room for improvement. 🟡
-1. Site does not have watch lists, continue watching or history. ❌
-1. Has decent sorting options, but not much in terms of media discovery tools. 🟡
-1. Site has occasional new tab/window popup, but is usable without adblocker. 🟡
-1. Site looks good + works well on mobile. ✔️
-1. Site does not have a custom player. ❌
-1. Site does not have watch parties. ❌

-***
 ## Movies4F
 ### Score 7/20
 1. Has movies, TV, anime, 1080p, and subtitles, but no adjustable quality. 🟡